Legal FAQs

 Practice guides & form books

 You can check out many of our resources from home by registering for a library account.
 If you have questions or need help finding a resource, please let us know.
-We can help guide you to resources on a specific area of law (e.g., family law, probate, criminal law) that may be useful to you.
+We can help you find resources on a specific area of law (e.g., family law, probate, criminal law) that may be useful.

 As librarians, we cannot suggest a particular form or template to use.
 We also do not have any attorneys on staff who can provide legal advice.
 For more information on finding an attorney, please see the library's Legal Help page.